OpenAttackDefenseTools/tulip/README.md

 * New ingestor code, based on gopacket
 * IPv6 support
 * Vastly improved filter and tagging system.
-* Deep links for easy collaberation
+* Deep links for easy collaboration
 * Added an http decoding pass for compressed data
 * Synchronized with Suricata.